samiyate/liang.github.io/README.md

 # samiyate.github.io
-This is a iot demo, including light and temprature display.
+This is a iot demo, including light and temprature displayed.